Habrador/Unity-Programming-Patterns/README.md

 **When is it useful?**

 * When you have too many nested if-statements, such as in a menu system.
-In the code I've given an example of a menu system that uses this pattern.
+In the code, you can see an example of a menu system that uses this pattern.
 * Unity is using this pattern in the animation engine.
+* When making a turn-based combat system: [How to Code a Simple State Machine](https://www.youtube.com/watch?v=hpg5wshAqV8)

 ## 7. Double Buffer